 Landing pages are often overlooked in a digital tactical plan.
 This type of web page is an important part of your buyer funnel for both b2b and b2c companies and is normally a sub-page containing very specific information.
 It may or may not be listed in your navigation, as it can serve a different purpose than your typical web page.

-Creating these mid-buyer stage pages for readers that are working through a complex decision, such as a custom product order or just a regular purchase decision for your service, will help someone compare a product, take advantage of a sale or allow you to track the efficacy of an ad.
+When you create landing page examples for mid-buyer stages for readers that are working through a complex decision, it will help someone compare a product, take advantage of a sale and allow you to track the efficacy of an ad.
+Landing pages can be used for a custom product order or a regular purchase decision for your service.
 (See our breakdown of the marketing funnel)

 The 5 Reasons

 1 – Landing pages allow you to control very specific messaging regarding product reviews, testimonials, product specs, or downloads, all without the viewer leaving that page.
 They can offer a way for someone to send their information to you directly, such as signing up for a newsletter or special offers.